-Emergency Recovery Measures Agreements, September 2020 - March 2022
+Emergency Recovery Measures Agreements - September 2020 - March 2022

-Following the expiry of EMAs in September 2020, the DfT introduced Emergency Recovery Measures Agreements (ERMAs) which function similarly to EMAs except they are commercially different for the TOCs with tenors ranging from 6 to 18 months depending on the rail service franchise.
+Following the expiry of EMAs in September 2020, the DfT introduced Emergency Recovery Measures Agreements (ERMAs) which were similar to EMAs, except they were commercially different for the TOCs, with tenors ranging from 6 to 18 months depending on the rail service franchise.

-National Rail Contracts, March 2021 onwards
+National Rail Contracts - March 2021 onwards

-National Rail Contracts (NRCs) will be implemented subsequently and will run until around each original franchise expiry date.
-The NRCs function similar to EMAs and ERMAs, with the TOC not taking revenue risk.
+National Rail Contracts (NRCs) have been implemented and will run until around each original franchise expiry date.
+The NRCs function similar to EMAs and ERMAs, with the TOCs not taking revenue risk.

-The existing contracted vehicle lease terms will remain in place until the contractual end date.
+The existing contracted vehicle lease terms remain in place until the contractual end date.
 The NRCs are non-competitive processes where DfT and the incumbent TOC negotiate terms for the TOC to continue passenger rail service provision.
 Some TOCs have already signed NRCs whilst others are still within ERMAs.

-At expiry of the NRCs, the TOCs are expected to be subject to competitively awarded PSCs as outlined in the WSP.
+At expiry of the NRCs, potentially DfT may enter into a new NRC with the incumbent operator if the PSC process has not been adopted at that time.
+Alternatively, if the process has been developed, TOCs are expected to be subject to competitively awarded PSCs as outlined in the White Paper.